AygunVarol/Project-16/README.md

    By combining the analysis and optimization modules, our AI-powered system improves search intent recognition by generating refined and enriched versions of user queries.

 6. **ElasticSearch Integration:**
    The optimized queries are indexed and tested for performance using ElasticSearch.
 Integration details can be found in `elasticsearch_integration.py`.
+Elastic search runs on virtual machine on `http://195.148.21.36:5601` IP Adress

 7. **User Interface (React.js):**
    A user-friendly React.js interface allows users to input queries and select which optimization method to apply (rewriter, expander, or DeepSeek).
 The Flask backend is designed to seamlessly integrate with this frontend.